Brugman/we-use-cookies/README.md

 # We Use Cookies

-> WordPress plugin for a cookie notice without a backend UI.
+> Cookie notice WordPress plugin for developers.

+Let's be honest.
+Is your tiny website really going to get audited?
+With this plugin you've got *something* and no extra headaches.

+:heavy_check_mark: Tiny.
+:heavy_check_mark: Configure with hooks.
+:heavy_check_mark: No added backend menus.
+:heavy_check_mark: No added database crap.

 ![screenshot](/screenshot.png)